Skip to Content

 Se Cathedral in Porto is the most popular starting point of the Portuguese Camino

-How long does it take to walk the Portuguese Camino de Santiago?
+How long is the Portuguese Camino de Santiago?

-If you start in Porto and walk the Central Route which is 260 km/161 mi it takes an average of 10 to 12 days to complete.
+If you start in Porto and walk the Central Route it’s 243,5 km/151 mi.
+It takes on average 10 to 12 days to complete.

 We often get questions from our readers about using a company to plan their Camino walk.
 We have never done it so I can’t recommend it from my personal experience.